mikaeldiehl/Chatbot_IA/README.md

-Need add a API KEY, use Colab Notebook
+Need add a API KEY, use Google Colab
-And use !pip commands in terminal:
+And use !pip commands:

 !pip install langchain
 !pip install langchain.groq